sysbiolab/RGraphSpace/README.md

 ### RGraphSpace: A lightweight package for representing large igraph objects in a normalized coordinate system.

-*RGraphSpace* is an R package that integrates *igraph* and *ggplot2* graphics within spatial maps. *RGraphSpace* implements new geometric objects using *ggplot2* protypes, customized for representing large *igraph* objects in a normalized coordinate system.
+*RGraphSpace* is an R package that integrates *igraph* and *ggplot2* graphics within spatial maps. *RGraphSpace* implements new geometric objects using *ggplot2* prototypes, customized for representing large *igraph* objects in a normalized coordinate system.
 By scaling shapes and graph elements, *RGraphSpace* can provide a framework for layered visualizations.

 ### Installation in R (>=4.3)